5amCurfew/xtkt/README.md

 ```

-`xtkt` is a command line interface to extract data from a REST API using the Singer Specification
+`xtkt` is a command line interface to extract data from a REST API using the Singer.io Specification

 TODO: